robertarles/rabot/README.md

 * Document storage, notes, references, etc.
 * Image storage, planned OCR for search and conversion by the curator.

-Redesign is pretty well done.
+Redesign is pretty much done.
 Things are modular now [flask web ui, rest api, vault for storage, comms for comms, curator to manage inputs, storage and communications]  I've created the core flask app to be the api, to be called by cron jobs and by rabot itself.
 There is a comms module that will handle all messaging (twitter DM's for now), a vault module that will handle all data storage, and the curator module.
 The curator is be where all info is passed, and the curator will handle that data as it sees the needs.